In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of. It ain't sugar and spice.

 - Apogee Software reused the Crystal Caves engine in Secret Agent.

 - Most of Sierra's adventure games were based on AGI (Adventure Game Interpreter) or its successor SCI (Script Code Interpreter/Sierra's Creative Interpreter), which went through several revisions.
 King's Quest IV: The Perils of Rosella marked the transition, and several AGI games were later remade for SCI.

-- CyberConnect2 has a special "Sensible Art Innovation" Engine that they made for the seventh generation of consoles onward, albeit it was first used for the Dot Hack Gu trilogy movie, and has been used for all future .hack installments and related projects on consoles, as well as their Naruto Ultimate Ninja Storm installments.
+- CyberConnect2 has a special "Sensible Art Innovation" Engine that they made for the seventh generation of consoles onward.
+It was first used for the Dot Hack Gu trilogy movie, and has been used for all future .hack installments and related projects on consoles, as well as their Naruto: Ultimate Ninja Storm installments.